coreruleset/website/content/blog/2024-06-04-registration-for-crs-community-summit-2024-lisbon-jun-26.md

 The program is still in the making, but we have the following talks fixed.

 - Welcoming address
-- Lukas Funk, United Security Providers: USP's new CRS offering based on Coraza
+- Lukas Funk, United Security Providers: From USP Secure Entry Server to CoreWAAP with CRS and Coraza
 - Adrian Winckles, Anglia Ruskin University: News from the ModSecurity / CRS Honey Pot
+- Juan-Pablo Tosso, Seclang 2.0: Deliberations on a new language to describe WAF rules
 - Felipe Zipitría, CRS co-lead: Automatic testing of CVEs against CRS (Project Seaweed)
 - Christian Folini, CRS co-lead: CRS plugin workshop